Snapchat/KeyDB-docs/docs/cluster-spec.md

 As soon as a master is in `FAIL` state, a replica waits a short period of time before trying to get elected.
 That delay is computed as follows:

     DELAY = 500 milliseconds + random delay between 0 and 500 milliseconds +
-            SLAVE_RANK * 1000 milliseconds.
+            REPLICA_RANK * 1000 milliseconds.

 The fixed delay ensures that we wait for the `FAIL` state to propagate across the cluster, otherwise the replica may try to get elected while the masters are still unaware of the `FAIL` state, refusing to grant their vote.

 The random delay is used to desynchronize replicas so they're unlikely to start an election at the same time.

-The `SLAVE_RANK` is the rank of this replica regarding the amount of replication data it has processed from the master.
+The `REPLICA_RANK` is the rank of this replica regarding the amount of replication data it has processed from the master.
 Replicas exchange messages when the master is failing in order to establish a (best effort) rank: the replica with the most updated replication offset is at rank 0, the second most updated at rank 1, and so forth.
 In this way the most updated replicas try to get elected before others.